Sydney Olympic Millennium Parklands

 - Provides habitat for more than 180 native species of birds, including those in decline in other areas.
 The once-endangered Green and Golden Bell Frog population in the parklands is now one of the largest populations in New South Wales.

-- Provides venues for a variety of recreation and leisure pursuits for 2.5 million people annually, primarily those from Sydney’s western suburbs.
+- Provides venues for a variety of recreation and leisure pursuits for 2.5 million people annually.
 Visitation grew from 750,000 in 2002 to 2.3 million in 2007.

 At a Glance

 PWP Landscape Architecture

 Sydney Olympic Park

 Sydney NSW 2127